 Why are APT attacks so successful?

 Advanced persistent threat attacks are frequently successful because they’re hard to detect and the cybercriminals that perpetrate them are highly skilled at using techniques like spear phishing, credential compromise and social engineering.
 After an attack, APT groups may also leave behind difficult-to-detect back doors in systems that they can exploit later.

 What are the best measures to avoid APT attacks?

 The best measures to avoid APT attacks include:

 - Secure identity management, like using multifactor (MFA) or two-factor authentication (2FA) for all user logins to prevent unauthorized access

 - Regular security awareness training for all employees

 APT Protection with Graphus

-Graphus delivers powerful, automated, AI-based email security that prevents 99.9% of sophisticated phishing threats, like those used by APT groups, from landing.
+Graphus delivers powerful, automated, AI-based email security that prevents sophisticated phishing threats, like those used by APT groups, from landing.
 Unlike employees, Graphus doesn’t fall for social engineering tricks.
 Instead, organizations enjoy three strong shields of defense that hinder suspicious messages without slowing down communications.

 IT teams will love the fast API deployment to Microsoft 365 and Google Workspace with no fussy configurations or lengthy downloads.
 Plus, machine learning enables Graphus to gather its own threat intelligence and minimize false positive alerts, reducing IT teams’ workload.